carseven/.dotfiles/windows-dots/windows.md

 ```

 ## AutoHotKey
-Add the AutoHotKey scripts to the user folder.
+Add the AutoHotKey scripts to the windows startup folder:

+- 1. Win + R
+- 2. Type ```shell:startup```
+- 3. Copy the scripts to the folder